rajaumair7890/VidCompose/README.md

 Key Features:

 🎬 Custom UI: Vid Compose provides a sleek and intuitive user interface designed to enhance your video playback experience.
-With Jetpack Compose, we've tailored every aspect of the app to ensure an immersive viewing experience.
+With Jetpack Compose, I've tailored every aspect of the app to ensure an immersive viewing experience.

 🌈 Dynamic Colors: Supporting Android 12 and onwards, Vid Compose adapts to your device's dynamic colors, offering a visually stunning experience that seamlessly integrates with your Android theme.

-🎨 Material 3 Theme: We've integrated the Material 3 theme to give Vid Compose a modern and polished look, ensuring that it not only performs exceptionally but also looks fantastic.
+🎨 Material 3 Theme: I've integrated the Material 3 theme to give Vid Compose a modern and polished look, ensuring that it not only performs exceptionally but also looks fantastic.

 📂 Organized Video Library: Vid Compose organizes all your videos in one convenient place on the main screen.
 Plus, you have the option to view them in respective folders if you prefer a more structured approach.